SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 Follow these [instructions](https://github.com/CharlesDuboisSAP/cloud-s4-sdk-book/tree/mock-server#how-to-run-the-server) on how to setup your S4/HANA mock server and deploy it on SAP Cloud Platform, Cloud Foundry.

-Open the SAP [Cloud Platform Cockpit](https://account.hana.ondemand.com/) and navigate to the subaccount you are planning to deploy your application to.
-Click on “Overview” on the left and you can see the URL of the API endpoint.

 Open the SAP [Cloud Platform Cockpit](https://account.hana.ondemand.com/) and open your subaccount, if you have a trial account it should be called trial, then open your space, where your applications are deployed, you should find the newly deployed mock server.

 ![Space](images/space-S4.png)